josdejong/jsoneditor/docs/api.md

 - `{function} onEditable`

   Set a callback function  to determine whether individual nodes are editable or read-only.
-Only applicable when option `mode` is `tree`.
-The callback is invoked as `editable(node)`, where `node` is an object `{field: string, value: string, path: string[]}`.
-The function must either return a boolean value to set both the nodes field and value editable or read-only, or return an object `{field: boolean, value: boolean}`.
+Only applicable when option `mode` is `tree`, `text`, or `code`.

+  In case of mode `tree`, the callback is invoked as `editable(node)`, where `node` is an object `{field: string, value: string, path: string[]}`.
+The function must either return a boolean value to set both the nodes field and value editable or read-only, or return an object `{field: boolean, value: boolean}` to set set the read-only attribute for field and value individually.

+  In modes `text` and `code`, the callback is invoked as `editable(node)` where `node` is an empty object (no field, value, or path).
+In that case the function can return false to make the text or code editor completely read-only.

 - `{function} onError`